 Most of the walk-in is on glaciers and in the colder seasons the way can be travelled on skis.
 The glacier isn's that broken up, but there are crevasses and it can be a good idea to rope up.
 A good starting point is from the mountain station Spiterstulen, which is a good but expensive base.

 The peak was first climbed in 1841 by Hans Sletten and Harald Nicolai Storm Wergeland.
 Via its normal route, it's an easy walk up and no technical difficulties to encounter.

-There are also public transport.
+- There is also public transport.
 Bus and trains.
-There's an information boot on the airport and the central station in Oslo also have a tourist information counter, where you can get all the details about how to get to the Jotunheimen area.
+There's an information booth on the airport and the central station in Oslo also has a tourist information counter, where you can get all the details about how to get to the Jotunheimen area.

 Tel #: 0047-23 11 78 80

 Lolli adds: One can take the train, at least as far as to Otta.
 NSB, the Norwegian train company.